manazevedof/RepData_PeerAssessment2/repdata-assess2.md

 ####Cleaning the data set

-The databse contains 902297 records.
-After some quick inspection it was noticed some small problems, mainly mispelled words, in the columns that will be used for this study.
+The database contains 902297 records.
+After some quick inspection it was noticed some small problems, mainly misspelled words, in the columns that will be used for this study.
 The column that stores the events types (EVTYPE) has 985, but only 48 were expected.

-The cleaning process consisted of fixing some mispelled words and filtering, in order to keep just the events present in the official list.
+The cleaning process consisted of fixing some misspelled words and filtering, in order to keep just the events present in the official list.
 The changes were:

 * Convert all values of EVTYPE to uppercase;
 * Replace "TSTM" with "THUNDERSTORM";